jwhiting/claude-code-slash-commands/session-01-start.md

 - `spec.md` - the spec for the session
 - `plan.md` - the plan for the session
+- `recap.md` - after the session is complete, we will populate a recap of the work done here.
 - `pr.md` - after the session is complete, we will populate a pull request description here.

 Remember that this is the current dev session until we start another one or finish this one.